 - They believe that others won’t understand.

 - They want to avoid thinking about what happened.

 - They fear others will judge or pity them.

-Helping someone with PTSD can be difficult and frustrating.
-Reading up on PTSD can help you understand it and how it can affect someone that is suffering, this will then help you find ways you can help.
-Also it will help you to know the signs of when your loved one is struggling or why they may be feeling a certain way.
+Helping someone suffering from PTSD can be difficult and frustrating.
+Reading up on PTSD can help you understand it and how it can affect someone who is suffering, this will then help you find ways you can help.
+Also, it will help you to know the signs of when your loved one is struggling or why they may be feeling a certain way.

 We must remember that a person with PTSD is suffering because of what has happened to them.
 It is not something they can just snap out of or try to be positive about.
 Your loved one is trying all they can to cope and recover but some days will be harder than others and they will need your support.
 Help your loved one to value the good days and to not give up hope on the bad ones.
 Talk together about your feelings and look to the future with hope.